School of Law

 Tuition and Fees

-Tuition and fees entitle students to course instruction; dispensary care for ordinary illnesses and special medical care at nominal rates; the use of the Kansas Union, libraries, buses, Legal Services for Students, and the Ambler Student Recreation Fitness Center; admission at reduced prices to most campus events, such as concerts, plays, films, lectures, and athletic events; and other services.
+Current information about law school tuition (resident and nonresident) rates and required campus fees, is available online.
+Tuition and fees entitle students to course instruction; dispensary care for ordinary illnesses and special medical care at nominal rates; the use of the Ambler and Robinson Recreation Centers; Free access to the Lawrence and KU transportation bus networks and admission at reduced prices to most campus events, such as concerts, plays, films, lectures and athletic events.

 Residency Classification